 Trooper Frank AndrewsPrint Page

-A fountain commemorates the South African War soldier, Trooper Frank Andrews.
+A fountain commemorates the South African War soldier, Trooper Frank Andrews who died in the conflict in 1900.
 Crossed rifles with laurel sprays decorate the top of the fountain.
+The memorial was originally located at the corner of Crown and Kembla Streets, Wollongong, near to the Wollongong Town Hall.

 In August 1900, during the Boer War, Trooper Frank Andrews of "A" Company, New South Wales Imperial Bushmen, was fatally wounded by a sniper`s bullet at Ottoshoop, near Mafeking, in South Africa.
 This young Wollongong volunteer was the first of the Bushmen to fall in battle, and, as such, his death was sorely felt by comrades-in-arms overseas and family back home in Australia.